Modal component with Next.js

 export default Modal

-And here is the styling, which I placed in styles/globals.css which should be imported to pages/_app.js :
+And here is the basic styling for the Modal, which I placed in styles/globals.css

 .modal-wrapper {